 period of time, we can find a good stopping point that day and you can return when you have more money to complete the piece.
 We don't ask for

-the entire amount up front on bigger pieces.
+the entire amount up front on multi-session tattoos.

 YES IT HURTS!
 Most would describe the pain as scratching a sunburn with your fingernail.
 It's actually more annoying than painful and pretty much

-quits as soon as the tattoo is over.
-Either way, prepare yourself for the reality that tattoos hurt.
-That's part of the process and frankly what makes
+quits as soon as the tattooing process is over.
+Either way, prepare yourself for the reality of discomfort during the application of your tattoo; if they